 2. Keep a log of what you serve and how well (or not) that meal is received.

-Print out a simple calendar to keep track of the meals that you come up with.
-Determine some kind of record like a happy or sad face to track if that meal was a hit or not.
+Print out a simple calendar to track the meals you come up with.
+Determine some kind of record, like a happy or sad face, to track if that meal was a hit or not.
 Make a mental note to revisit all those happy faces again in the future.